-Seeking Students for the Presidential Management Fellows (PMF) Program
+Seeking Graduate Students for the Presidential Management Fellows (PMF) Program

 Since 1977 the PMF Program has matched outstanding graduate students with exciting Federal opportunities.

 This rigorous, two-year paid fellowship includes challenging assignments, developmental assignments, and networking opportunities.
-Finalists appointed as PMFs are hired by Federal Agencies to engage in solving domestic and/or international issues in a variety of fields, such as public policy, foreign policy, business administration, engineering, science, technology, public health, cybersecurity, and more.
+Finalists appointed as PMFs are hired by Federal agencies to engage in solving domestic and/or international issues in a variety of fields, such as public policy, public health, international affairs, business administration, STEM, cybersecurity, and more.

 The PMF Program seeks eligible graduate students every year who want to make a difference through public service.

 The selection process for the Presidential Management Fellows Program consists of the following:

 - Finalist Selection

 More information about application, assessment, and selection process is available under the “Become a PMF” section on the PMF website, at www.pmf.gov.